LSSTDESC/BlendingToolKit/docs/source/catalog.rst

 Galsim_Hub
 -----------
 Galsim_Hub is a framework for deep learning image generation models, developped by François Lanusse, which is available `here <https://github.com/McWilliamsCenter/galsim_hub>`_ .
-BTK supports drawing galaxies generated using any galsim_hub compatible model ; the default one generates COSMOS-like galaxies and is described in `this paper <https://arxiv.org/abs/2008.03833>`_, but the BTK implementation should be compatible with any model.
+BTK supports drawing galaxies generated using any galsim_hub compatible model; the default one generates COSMOS-like galaxies and is described in `this paper <https://arxiv.org/abs/2008.03833>`_, but the BTK implementation should be compatible with any model.

 ..
 Cosmo DC2
 .. ---------